-Along with upping your home's aesthetic appeal, painting your house before listing it can help your home sell faster — and for more moolah.
+Aside from increasing your home's visual appeal, painting before listing a property can also help it sell faster — and for more money.
 "A fresh coat of paint adds tremendous value to a home for sale," says agent Noemi Bitterman of Warburg Realty.
-"When a buyer enters a newly painted (and uncluttered) home, they're able to actually envision themselves living in that space."
+After all, when a potential buyer enters a newly painted space, it can help them envision a fresh life there.

 Video of the Day

-Not sure what color to paint your place before putting it on the market?
-We asked a few real estate experts which hues will make your home more attractive to buyers, and here's what they had to say.
+Not sure which color you should paint specific rooms in your home before listing it for sale?
+We asked a few real estate experts and collected research on which hues will make your home more attractive to buyers.

 1. Creamy Neutrals